pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/dashboard/burningFluxTokens.md

+# How to Burn FLUX Tokens

-Burning FLUX increases burn mutliplier **at time of minting FLUX**.
-Your validator can receive up FLUX tokens up to 10x faster by burning 9x the global burned average.
-The number of FLUX required to burn to get to these multipliers is available on our dashboard.
+This guide explains how to burn FLUX tokens to increase your burn multiplier, which can significantly boost your FLUX minting rate (up to 10x faster).
+The amount of FLUX required to achieve these multipliers is displayed on your dashboard.

-Minting and burning are smart contract actions that incur a small gas fee.
-If your wallet contains FLUX tokens, you will see the "BURN FLUX" button.

-When confirming your transaction in MetaMask, we recommend setting the GAS FEE to "Fast" to ensure your transaction processes quickly.
+Both minting and burning are smart contract actions that incur a small gas fee.
+If your wallet holds FLUX tokens, the "BURN FLUX" button will be active.
+When confirming your transaction in MetaMask, we recommend setting the gas fee to "Fast" for quicker processing.

 ![Burning](../../helpArticles/assets/images/pngs/burningFlux/burningFlux1.png)

-# Step 1
+## Step 1: Initiate Burn
-Click "BURN FLUX"
+Click the "BURN FLUX" button.

 ![Burning](../../helpArticles/assets/images/pngs/burningFlux/burningFlux2.png#_maxWidth=512)

-# Step 2
+## Step 2: Enter Quantity
-Enter the quantity of ArbiFLUX tokens you would like to burn.

-(Your burn bonus will update after your burn transaction confirms).
+Enter the quantity of FLUX tokens you wish to burn.
+Your burn bonus will update after your transaction is confirmed.

 ![Burning](../../helpArticles/assets/images/pngs/burningFlux/burningFlux3.png#_maxWidth=512)

-# Step 3
+## Step 3: Confirm in MetaMask
-Please follow directions in MetaMask window to continue. **Remember to set GAS FEE to fast.**
+Follow the instructions in your MetaMask window to finalize the transaction.
+Remember to set the gas fee to "Fast."

 ![Burning](../../helpArticles/assets/images/pngs/burningFlux/burningFlux4.png)

-**Congratulations, you have successfully increased your burn multiplier!**
+**Congratulations!
+You have successfully increased your burn multiplier.**

-**The amount of FLUX burned is PERMANENT and stays associated with your Ehtereum address FOREVER.** That means stopping your validator will not reset your FLUX burned amount.
+**Important:** The amount of FLUX burned is **PERMANENT** and remains associated with your Ethereum address **FOREVER**.
+Stopping your validator will not reset your burned FLUX amount.